-Students may choose, no later than the fifth Friday of the semester, to change enrollment in a class to Credit/No Credit basis, rather than receive a letter grade. ("Credit/No Credit" is equivalent to grading on a "pass/not pass" basis.)
-Academic performance equivalent to a grade of "C" is required to earn credit.
+Students may choose, no later than the fifth Friday of the semester, to change enrollment in a class to Pass/No Pass basis, rather than receive a letter grade.
+Academic performance equivalent to a grade of "C" is required to earn credit (Pass-P).
 Forms are available online and in the Admissions and Records Office.

-The total number of units taken for "Credit/No Credit" may not exceed 12 semester units in courses applicable to the associate degree (courses numbered 90-399).
-Credit/No Credit courses must be outside those required for a student's major, unless this is the only grading option for a course.
-There is no restriction on the number of units that may be taken for Credit/No Credit in non-degree applicable course work.
+The total number of units taken for "Pass/No Pass" may not exceed 12 semester units in courses applicable to the associate degree (courses numbered 90-399).
+Pass/No Pass courses must be outside those required for a student's major, unless this is the only grading option for a course.
+There is no restriction on the number of units that may be taken for Pass/No Pass in non-degree applicable course work.

-Credit/No Credit grading requires students to regularly attend class and complete course work.
-A student will receive a "CR" on his/her transcript if class work is of "C" quality or better.
-An incomplete designation will be available to students using the CR/NC option in conformance with the grading policy.
+Pass/No Pass grading requires students to regularly attend class and complete course work.
+A student will receive a "P" on his/her transcript if class work is of "C" quality or better.
+An incomplete designation will be available to students using the P/NP option in conformance with the grading policy.